evanx/secret-base26/README.md

 Also see related project for base56 which uses uppercase, lowercase and digits: https://github.com/evanx/secret-base56

-Also base32 which in case-insensitive: https://github.com/evanx/secret-base32
+Also base32 which is case-insensitive: https://github.com/evanx/secret-base32

 However case-insensitive alpha only, is convenient where secrets need to be entered using a mobile keyboard.